Scomar82/7-Days-Modlets/README.md

       - changed locations display center below compass
       - moved entry display left from compass

+**Scomar82-SuBaS:**
+  - You will often find books and building plans in the loot that you already know.
+The dealer won't give you many coins for them either.
+Frustrating!
+  - But now you have the chance to make something out of these books.
+Dismantle them into Schematic parts.
+You can use them at the new Schematics-Workstation to create new books and blueprints that you don't know yet.
+  - Features:
+    - scrap books, schematics, magazines into the new Schematic Parts
+    - craft in your workbench a Schematic-Workstation and place it
+    - open the Schematic-Workbench and now choose your missing book, magazine or schematic and craft it from the parts and a few other ingredients.
+    - your have also the choise to craft 2 quest books, which give you a quest to kill 100 oder 250 zombies to get a reward.
+    - already known books have a red open book to identify them easier
+  - If something is missing, don't hesitate to write a comment.
+I will see what i can do.

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)